-Civil Operations Specialists will coordinate statewide anti-drug prevention efforts with NY State’s Office of Alcoholism and Substance Abuse Services (OASAS) Prevention Resource Centers (PRC’s), Law Enforcement Agencies (LEA’s), local coalitions, planning teams, state organizations and other stakeholders to develop a consolidated plan for targeting drug use/abuse in the Community Opportunity Reinvestment (CORe) neighborhoods outlined by Governor Cuomo.
+Civil Operations Specialists will coordinate statewide anti-drug prevention efforts with NY State’s Office of Alcoholism and Substance Abuse Services (OASAS) Prevention Resource Centers (PRC’s), Law Enforcement Agencies (LEA’s), local coalitions, planning teams, state organizations and other stakeholders to develop a consolidated plan for targeting drug use/abuse in the Community Opportunity Reinvestment (CORe) neighborhoods outlined by the Governor of New York.

 The New York National Guard Counterdrug Task Force (NYNG CDTF) and its State and local partners seek to improve the health and well-being of New York communities by addressing alcohol and other substance use/abuse through coalition development.
 The NYNG CDTF conducts Civil Operations in order to augment local anti –drug coalitions, by providing technical assistance and training to create a strong response to substance abuse within New York’s communities, and ensure long-term positive behavior outcomes.